zulip/zulip/docs/testing/continuous-integration.md

 * GitHub Actions stores timestamps for every line in the logs.
 They are hidden by default; you can see them by toggling the `Show timestamps` option in the menu on any job's log page.
-(You can get this sort of timestamp in a development environemnt by piping output to `ts`).
+(You can get this sort of timestamp in a development environment by piping output to `ts`).

 * GitHub Actions runs on every branch you push on your Zulip fork.